Updated July 29, 2023

 Difference Between C Corp vs S Corp

-Head to Head Comparison between C Corp vs S Corp (Infographics)
+Head To Head Comparison Between C Corp vs S Corp (Infographics)

 Below is the top 6 difference between C Corp vs S Corp

-Key Differences between C Corp vs S Corp
+Key Differences Between C Corp vs S Corp

-- Under C Corp corporation is treated as a separate legal entity and the income tax is filed under Form 1120 and tax is paid at the corporate level.
-Although this gives rise to double taxation if the profits which are earned by the business are distributed among the partners they will also have to pay taxes on the profits earned from the corporation.
-On the other hand, under S Corp it is treated as a pass-through entity and income tax is filed under form the 1120S but no income tax is paid at the corporate level
+- Under C Corp corporation is treated as a separate legal entity, the income tax is filed under Form 1120, and tax is paid at the corporate level.
+Although this gives rise to double taxation, if the profits earned by the business are distributed among the partners, they will also have to pay taxes on the profits earned from the corporation.
+On the other hand, under S Corp, it is treated as a pass-through entity, and income tax is filed under form 1120S, but no income tax is paid at the corporate level.

 C Corp vs S Corp Comparison Table

-Let’s look at the top 6 Comparison between C Corp vs S Corp
+Let’s look at the top 6 Comparison:

-|The default type of corporation like most of the corporations function under the USA||S Corp needs to be elected by filling for form 2553|
+|Like most corporations, the default type of corporation functions under the USA.||S Corp needs to be elected by filing for Form 2553.|

-|In C Corp there is a corporation tax and also income tax on the dividends received form profits||In S Corp tax is charged on the personal income tax on profits|
+|C Corp has a corporation tax and income tax on the dividends received from profits.||In S Corp, tax is charged on the personal income tax on profits.|

-|C Corp is better for raising venture capital||When a company decides to elect for S Corp it becomes hard to raise venture capital for the business|
+|C Corp is better for raising venture capital.||When a company decides to elect for S Corp, it becomes hard to raise venture capital for the business.|

-|Unlimited shareholders, multiple classes of stock||100 or fewer shareholders, one class of stock|
+|Unlimited shareholders, multiple classes of stock.||100 or fewer shareholders, one class of stock.|

-|Both US and foreign shareholders are fine to be filled as a C Corp||In S Corp the individual should be a US citizen or resident only|
+|US and foreign shareholders are fine to be filled as a C Corp.||In S Corp, the individual should only be a US citizen or resident.|

-|Double taxation under C Corp structure both at the corporate level and at the personal level||No double taxation policy exists when a company files for S Corp structure|
+|Double taxation under the C Corp structure both at the corporate and personal levels.||No double taxation policy exists when a company files for the S Corp structure.|